-We mark as Low any bug that we recognise as legitimate but that is not scheduled for Canonical staff to fix in the next 6 months.
+We mark as Low any bug that we recognise as legitimate but that is not a priority for Canonical staff to fix.
 This is not the same as planning not to fix the bug; it means that we don't know when we will fix it, if at all.
 This includes AAA conformance accessibility bugs.

 We do not use Medium or Wishlist.
-This is primarily to avoid giving false hope to people who are interested in a bug that is neither Critical nor High: if it does not have one of these statuses, we think it is unlikely we will fix it in the next six months.
+This is primarily to avoid giving false hope to people who are interested in a bug that is neither Critical nor High: if it does not have one of these statuses, we think it is unlikely we will focus effort on it.

 We tag bugs as part of the triage process.
 Read the list of Launchpad tags to find out which tags to use.

 We do not assign bugs as part of the triage process.
 Only In progress bugs should be assigned to someone.

 Even Critical bugs do not need an assignee, unless they are being worked on.
 Being at the top of the queue is all we need for Critical bugs to get the attention they require.